ADH-Developer/ServiceFLOW/@progress.md

 - [ ] Invoice generation

 ## Notes 📌
-- Testing has been moved to post-MVP phase to focus on core functionality
+- Testing infrastructure has been set up with Jest and API connectivity tests
+- Testing is now being integrated into the development workflow
 - Priority is on stabilizing current features and improving user experience
 - Documentation will be updated as features are completed
 - WebSocket stability has been significantly improved with exponential backoff and better error handling